Boosting long lived particles searches at $\mu$TRISTAN: Boosted Higgs decay

 \section{Boosted Higgs decay}

 The boosted nature of $\mu$TRISTAN$_{\mu e}$ can become an advantage when performing searches for LLPs promptly produced in $\mu^+e^-$ collisions and decaying into visible final states far away from the IP.
 The advantage arises because a far detector can only cover a small portion of the total solid angle, of the order of $\simeq r^2/D^2$, where $r$ and $D$ are the typical detector transverse size and distance from the IP.
-However, if the LLP flux is concentrated in a small solid angle around the beam line, a detector with a well calibrated size and placement can intercept a large part of it and compensate with a larger geometrical acceptance the generically lower event yield of $\mu$TRISTAN$_{\mu e}$ compared to other experiments.\footnote{See also\,\cite{Fu:2022mtu,Barducci:2023gdc} for similar proposals in the context of different colliders.}
+However, if the LLP flux is concentrated in a small solid angle around the beam line, a detector with a well calibrated size and placement can intercept a large part of it and compensate with a larger geometrical acceptance the generically lower event yield of $\mu$TRISTAN$_{\mu e}$ compared to other experiments.\footnote{See also\,\cite{Fu:2022mtu,Barducci:2023gdc,deLima:2025ctj} for similar proposals in the context of different colliders.}

-To illustrate this point, we consider the case of a beyond the SM long lived neutral scalar particle $\phi$ produced in pairs from the decay of the SM Higgs boson, $h\to \phi\phi$.
+To illustrate this point, we consider the case of a beyond the SM long lived neutral scalar particle $\phi$ produced in pairs from the decay of the SM Higgs boson, $h\to \phi\phi$, subsequently decaying into a pair of SM particles.
+Such decay can be produced, {\emph{e.g.}}, by a mixing in the scalar sector.
 This is a standard benchmark scenario, commonly used to compare the sensitivity of different LLP search strategies.
 Such a signature can arise in several NP models, such as Higgs portal, Twin Higgs, Hidden Valley, supersymmetric extensions of the SM and multi-Higgs scenarios, see, {\emph{e.g.}},\,\cite{Curtin:2013fra} for a review.

 Existing limits and prospects from LHC searches on this exotic decay mode depend on the LLP decay length.
 If $\phi$ decays displaced from the IP but within the detector volume, different search strategies can be adopted.
 Shorter decay lengths are tested via LLPs decaying in the ATLAS and CMS inner tracking systems\,\cite{ATLAS:2018rjc,CMS:2020iwv,ATLAS:2024qoo,CMS:2024xzb,CMS:2024qxz,CMS:2025qak}, while particles with larger decay lengths can be searched for through their decay in the ATLAS muon spectrometer\,\cite{ATLAS:2018tup,ATLAS:2019qrr,ATLAS:2019jcm} and the CMS end cap muon detector\,\cite{CMS:2021juv,CMS:2024bvl}.
 These analyses allow to set limits down to ${\rm BR}(h \to \phi\phi)\lesssim 10^{-3}-10^{-5}$, with the precise value depending on the nature of the final state products.\footnote{Experimental limits are normally presented in the $c\tau_\phi - {\rm BR}$ plane.
 What is, however, relevant for the effectiveness of the search is the laboratory frame decay length $\beta\gamma c\tau_\phi$, which depends on the $\phi$ boost, itself a function of both the $\phi$ mass and the production mechanism.
 Therefore, for a fixed production mode, limits for lighter $\phi$ shift towards smaller values of $c\tau_\phi$ compared to heavier $\phi$.} In particular, hadronic and di-muon decays are more strongly constrained with respect to decays into $e^+e^-$ and $\gamma\gamma$ final states.
 Conversely, if its decay length exceeds a value of ${\cal O}(10)\,$m, $\phi$ can remain invisible to ATLAS and CMS searches.
 Limits from the non observation of invisible Higgs decays set a limit of ${\rm BR}(h \to \phi\phi)\lesssim 15\%$\,\cite{ATLAS:2022yvh,CMS:2023sdw}, which will improve to ${\rm BR}(h \to \phi\phi)\lesssim 2\%$ by the end of the HL-LHC\,\cite{Cepeda:2019klc,ATL-PHYS-PUB-2025-018}.